 The OXO Good Grips Brush Storage Set is the workhorse dish brush of our dreams.
 OXO has taken into account every design feature to create an excellent product from a functional standpoint.
 The removable and replaceable bristle head reduces waste by allowing the user to continue re-using the handle long after the first set of bristles have worn out.
 Not only are they replaceable, but the heads can be swapped depending on your specific user needs.
-The supplied head has great coverage, and enough front splay to reach tight corners but is overall wide enough to cover large dishes quickly.
+The supplied head has great coverage and enough front splay to reach tight corners but is overall wide enough to cover large dishes quickly.
 The supplied storage container acts as a holster for the brush allowing the bristles to air dry effectively.
 Soap dispensing is convenient, and we found no leaking during our tests.

 The OXO Good Grips Palm Brush is a comfortable palm brush with all the features of its larger dish wand siblings.
-Palm brushes are the bridge between a sponge and dish wand.
-They provide a tactile washing experience with just enough of a handle to keep your hands out of most dishwater.
+Palm brushes are the bridge between a sponge and a dish wand; they provide a tactile washing experience with just enough of a handle to keep your hands out of most dishwater.
 The OXO Palm Brush packs some of the best features of the larger handled brushes into the palm brush compact package.
 A soap dispensing reservoir is integrated into the bulb handle, and the bristle head can be removed and replaced when the bristles wear out.
 Refilling the soap is easy on the palm brush, with a huge opening once you unscrew the rubber top.
 The provided storage tray is simply designed and does the trick for air drying and tidy housekeeping.

 The Joseph Joseph BladeBrush is a one-of-a-kind design that fully satisfies the niche task of cleaning blades.
 It extends its versatility slightly in its ability to clean the lips of glassware, but really its focus is on knives.
 The clamshell design protected our hands with its plastic frame enclosing a bristle sandwich.
 Placing the knife in the center of the brush allows both sides of the blade to be cleaned simultaneously.
 In our testing, we found there was an adequate bristle density to suds and rinse quickly.
 The rectangular shape is easy to set down without creating a mess, and because the bristles are somewhat protected inside the plastic handle, bristle splay from overzealous scrubbing shouldn't be an issue.
 With its limited and specific use, we saw no durability issues in our testing.

-There was one significant concern with the Lodge brush.
+There was one significant concern with the Lodge Care brush.
 The attachment point between the head and handle is a clear weak point, and our first brush arrived broken at this location.
 The replacement brush arrived intact, but we could see the brush flexing at this same point.
 The soft wood of the handle is pleasant to grab but does not have enough density for the head/handle connection as it is currently designed.
 We didn't stress the second brush to failure in our testing, as we could see this was a flaw in the first brush, but we would anticipate some users might snap their brushes under heavy use.

 While we appreciated the simple design, we felt the Joseph Joseph could have been constructed at a higher quality.
 The hard plastic handle wasn't the most comfortable and felt slippery in hand.
 The exaggerated handle angle was perhaps important for the hanging design to function but was distractingly curved for dishwashing.
 The scraper on the back of the bristle head is appreciated for its added utility, but it was oversized to the point of interfering with bristle access to tight corners and interiors of glassware.
 Overall, this was a versatile and simple brush that had the advantage of a hanging design but wasn't as enjoyable to actually use as some of the other handled brushes we tested.

 The Full Circle Bubble Up Ceramic is a combination set including a palm brush, a ceramic storage container, and a spring-loaded "sudsing" platform.
 When the palm brush wears out, it is possible to purchase replacement brushes and continue using the ceramic dish and sudsing mechanism.
 The ceramic dish on its own is a quite nice object, and our testers appreciated the durable and pleasing material choice.
-The palm brush is one of the smaller brushes we tested and may be a bit small for folks with bigger hands.
+The palm brush is one of the smaller brushes we tested and might be a bit small for folks with bigger hands.
 The finish on the bamboo was durable and of higher quality than some of the other wooden brushes in this list.